dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 As you can see, the first line of the method prevents the default behaviour of form submission.
 This is needed to avoid the standard page reloading performed by the browser.
 Then you get the access token by using the `getAccessToken()` method provided by `AuthService` module.
 Finally, you submit the current component state to the server by using `fetch()`.
 When a response is received from the server, if its status code is successful, the current route is changed with the root, that is you move back to the `Home` component.
 Otherwise, the message returned by the server is shown in an alert.

-## Disabling book addition for not authorized users
+## Disabling Book Addition for Not Authorized Users

 The implementation you made so far works fine.
 If you access the application by using an admin user, you will be able to add a new book by clicking the *Add a book* link, filling the form and submitting it to the server.
 On the other hand, if you access the application by using a simple user (i.e. a non-admin user) you will be able to click on the *Add a button* link and fill the book form, but when you will try to submit the form's data to the server you will receive a `403` HTTP status code.